09:31

 As cloud technology becomes increasingly prevalent across industries, the CAD space is no exception to this transformative shift.

-You might already be feeling the pressure from your CAD vendor to try their “cloud” offering or like you’re being forced into adopting their cloud CAD software version.
+You might already be feeling the pressure from your CAD vendor to try their “cloud” offering or like you’re being forced into adopting their “cloud” version of CAD software.
 Even CAD experts who consider themselves “cloud-aware” can have trouble distinguishing between closely related terms that crop up in marketing materials or daily conversations.

-We aim to clarify the top 10 cloud terms commonly used by CAD vendors while advocating that “cloud-native” CAD solutions are the gold standard.
+We aim to clarify the top 10 cloud terms commonly used by CAD vendors while advocating that “cloud-native” CAD cloud systems are the gold standard.

-But before we delve into these terms, it's essential to distinguish between software “built for” the cloud and those “retrofitted for” it.
-Legacy code and architecture present challenges for many CAD vendors, hindering their ability to leverage cloud benefits fully; therefore, some CAD solutions were retrofitted for the cloud.
+But before exploring these terms, it’s essential to distinguish between software “built for” the cloud and those “retrofitted for” it.
+Legacy code and architecture present challenges for many CAD vendors, hindering their ability to leverage cloud benefits fully; therefore, some cloud CAD software solutions were retrofitted for the cloud.
 In contrast, cloud-native solutions were “built for” a cloud environment.
-As such, it delivers all the benefits of the cloud.
+As such, it delivers all the benefits of the cloud, from real-time collaboration to greater data security.

 Not all “cloud” CAD software delivers every transformational benefit associated with the cloud.
 Some are limited by their architecture.
 Let’s explore 10 essential cloud terms you should know: